-The log of consultation issues and outcomes should also help EIA screening, where required, and can feed into your Woodland Creation Operational Plan.
+The log of consultation issues and outcomes should also help an Environmental Impact Assessment (EIA) screening, where required, and can feed into your Woodland Creation Operational Plan.

 Getting landlord's consent

 If you are a tenant then a landlord's declaration must be provided with your application.
 The control of the land must extend for the duration of the proposed contract.